mrgamecub3/mrgamecub3.github.io/_pages/about.markdown

 title: About
 permalink: /about/
 ---
 Here's some links that will take you to whereever you want.
-Btw thanks to Mi460 for helping me build this website:)
+Btw thanks to Mi460 for helping me build this website :)